On this page:

 Gas systems

 Gas storage hot water heaters store hot water in a tank.
-Storage systems can be less efficient than instantaneous systems because of the energy lost through the walls of the tank.
-You may find you run out of hot water if the system is undersized or are heating too much water if it is oversized.
+Storage systems are usually less efficient than instantaneous systems because energy is lost through the walls of the tank.
+The size of the storage tank is important.
+If the tank is too small, you may find you run out of hot water.
+If the tank is too large, you will be paying to heat water that you don't need.

 Wood fuel systems